 Know who you're hiring and customize training to them.
 This will help ramp more experienced sellers faster and provide adequate time for those with less experience to fully ramp.

-Learn more about ramping up sales reps, coaching, and training reps effectively as they gain experience in our guide, "How to Build and Retain Sales Reps to Drive Top Performance."
+Learn more about ramping up sales reps, coaching, and training reps effectively as they gain experience in our guide, "Accelerate Your Sales Performance Management Journey."